microsoft/PowerPlatformConnectors/independent-publisher-connectors/GitLab/readme.md

 Create a new branch in the repository.

 ### Create a Commit
-Create a commit by posting a JSON payload
+Create a commit by posting a JSON payload.

 ### Create a Merge Request
 Create a new merge request.